Comparing The Different Types of Wood Used In Amish Furniture

 Maple Wood

 Maple wood is favored for its smooth, pale appearance and fine, even grain.
 It is known for its ability to take on various finishes, including natural, honey, or dark stains, allowing Amish furniture makers to achieve a wide range of styles.
-Maple wood’s durability and resistance to wear make it suitable for crafting bedroom furniture, desks, and occasional tables, which can withstand the test of time.
+Maple wood’s durability and resistance to wear make it suitable for crafting bedroom furniture, desks, and occasional tables.

 Walnut Wood